FBoucher/CloudBot/README.md

 How to use it
 -------------

-You just need to have the files `index.html`,  `chatbot.js`, and `secret.js` accessible (ex: locally, in an Azure Blob storage,etc.)
+The Cloudbot now required a server.
+A tiny one but it's not a static hmtl web page anymore.
+It's using Node.js.
+You can run it locally or host it somewhere (ex: Azure).
+If you decide to run it locally execute: `npm start` from inside the folder `src`.

-Make a new browser source overlay into your streaming tools (ex: OBS, StreamLabs OBS) and connect it to `index.html`.
+Make a new browser source overlay into your streaming tools (ex: OBS, StreamLabs OBS) and connect it to the root url where the server is running. (ex: `http://localhost:3000`.

 Create a file `secret.js` with the following code in it: